 Vector Corrosion Blog

-How Does a Zinc Anode Prevent Corrosion?September 6th, 2019 in Cathodic Protection
+How Does a Zinc Anode Prevent Corrosion?March 7th, 2020 in Cathodic Protection

 Corrosion is a process in which a material is gradually broken down and returned to its natural state.
 Corrosion happens as a result of coming into contact with electrolytes, such as those found in water or even air.
 While corrosion is natural, it can cause major structural issues when it takes place on the reinforcing steel of concrete structures.
 With this in mind, it is important to guard against corrosion to ensure continued integrity of the concrete structure.
 One excellent and reliable method of structural concrete preservation is through the use of a sacrificial zinc anode.

 Cathodic Prevention Technologies